In this Article:

 Capacity, Or Lack Thereof

-Toting a gun that dispenses right at 400 (or more) foot-pounds of energy would tend to give one confidence, especially if that gun was not large, was easy to carry and held a dozen or more rounds in its magazine.
-I think part of the downfall of the .40 is that 9mm cartridge’s ballistic development has really taken off and there are some pretty spiffy 9mm loads out there now that deliver foot-pounds of energy like Hostess Twinkies deliver calories.
+Toting a gun that dispenses right at 400 (or more) foot-pounds of energy would tend to give one confidence.
+This is true, especially if that gun was not large, was easy to carry and held a dozen or more rounds in its magazine.
+I think part of the downfall of the .40 is that 9mm cartridge’s ballistic development has really taken off.
+Also, there are some pretty spiffy 9mm loads out there now that deliver foot-pounds of energy like Hostess Twinkies deliver calories.

 This is not exactly earth-shaking, but to some folks it makes a difference.
 Some folks carry 5-shot J-frame revolvers — they seem to not be worried about capacity.
 If you know where to place your shots, that can make up for lower cartridge capacities.

-Recoil & The 10mmâs Influence
+Glock 23 Recoil & The 10mm’s Influence

 The Glock 23 and the .40

 If you carry a .40, you owe it to yourself to train diligently with different loads that are self-defense oriented.
 And, don’t shoot one magazine full and then head home.
 The .40 needs a little extra work in the practice department due to its greater recoil over the 9mm.
-But… if you devote the time, you will have accomplished something that not a whole of shooters do — tame the .40 enough to carry it.
+But if you devote the time, you will have accomplished something that not a whole of shooters do — tame the .40 enough to carry it.

 This 23 seemed accurate, given the tiny amount of shooting that I did with it.
 I’ve said it before — Glocks tend to be better-than-average-accurate.

 |Caliber:||.40 Smith & Wesson|